apache/rocketmq-operator/README.md

   nameServers: 192.168.130.33:9876
   # replicationMode is the broker replica sync mode, can be ASYNC or SYNC
   replicationMode: ASYNC
-  # replicaPerGroup is the number of each broker cluster
+  # replicaPerGroup is the number of replica broker in each group
   replicaPerGroup: 1
   # brokerImage is the customized docker image repo of the RocketMQ broker
   brokerImage: docker.io/library/rocketmq-broker:4.5.0-alpine